- 1. Learn About Your Real Estate Agent to Build Trust

 When you ask the agent this question, gauge their reaction to your inquiry.

-If they try to put you off the idea or generally avoid the question, it could be a major red flag regarding the trustworthiness of the agent.
+If they try to put you off the idea or generally avoid the question, it could be a major red flag regarding the agent’s trustworthiness.

-Most local real estate agents won’t have a problem with setting you up with previous clients because it’s a win-win for you and the agency.
+Most local agents won’t have a problem with setting you up with previous clients because it’s a win-win for you and the agency.
+If they are hesitant, this is a red flag that you might be dealing with a bad real estate agent trying to hide something.

 A broker’s past clients will be in the same area as you and their agency.
 They’ll typically recognize this as an opportunity to build trust with you as a prospect.
 If they have satisfied clients, offering their contact info is an easy way to build trust and seal a deal with you.

 Top realtors receive a level of trust with their clients because of years of reputation building.
-They have worked the way to the top of their field, and any real estate agent can tell you that is nearly impossible through lying, deception, and unethical behavior.
+They have worked the way to the top of their field, and any good real estate agent can tell you that is nearly impossible through lying, deception, and unethical behavior.
+They have to be seen as a trusted real estate agent with all clients

 One sign of a trustworthy real estate agent is that they’ll be registered with the National Association of Realtors (NAR).